Division of the assembly: Ireland

-The Dáil and Seanad division bells are reproductions respectively of the Lough Lene Bell and the Bell of Armagh; At a division, bells sound and bulbs light around Leinster House and the adjoining Oireachtas buildings, calling legislators to the chamber; with differing sounds and lights for Dáil and Seanad votes.
-The bells ring for between two and six minutes, and the doors to the chamber are locked after a further one to four minutes.
+When a deputy calls Vótáil (vote) the Chair triggers a division by calling Vótáil (vote).
+During a division, bells sound and bulbs light around Leinster House and the adjoining Oireachtas buildings, calling legislators to the chamber; with differing sounds and lights for Dáil and Seanad votes.
+The bells ring for six minutes, and the doors to the chamber are locked after a further four minutes.
+Shorter times for the ringing of the bells happen in votes occurring one after the other (2 mins).
 The Ceann Comhairle then appoints two tellers for each side and deputies present are given one minute to vote.
-Voting is usually electronic, with deputies pressing either the Tá (yes) or Níl (no) button on their desks.
+Voting is usually electronic, with deputies pressing either the Tá (yes) or Níl (no) button on their assigned desks.
 After the voting time has concluded a Division Paper recording the result and each TD's vote is signed by the four tellers and given to the Ceann Comhairle, who declares the result.
 Electronic voting was introduced in 2002.
-The traditional practice of voting by physically entering division lobbies is retained for some symbolically important votes: confidence motions and nominations of Ceann Comhairle, Taoiseach (Prime Minister) and cabinet ministers.
+The traditional practice of voting by physically entering division lobbies has fallen into abeyance.
+For some symbolically important votes: confidence motions and nominations of Ceann Comhairle, Taoiseach (Prime Minister) and cabinet ministers, votes are taken "manually" by roll call vote.
+The roll of members is called by the Clerk with members responding in Irish.

 A group of at least 20 TDs may demand a non-electronic repeat of an electronic vote.
 A summer 2016 upgrade to the electronic voting system allowed a change to standing orders such that TDs may have an abstention from voting (Staon) formally recorded; for other purposes this is treated the same as not voting.